 When an employee is injured at the workplace in North Carolina, that employee may file a workers’ compensation claim and receive benefits – medical expenses and partial wage replacement payments – after sustaining an on-the-job injury.

-Worker’s compensation protects employers – in most cases – from personal injury lawsuits, and in return, employees do not have to go to court or prove that an employer was negligent in order to collect benefits in association with North Carolina workers comp lawyer.
+Worker’s compensation protects employers – in most cases – from personal injury lawsuits, and in return, employees do not have to go to court or prove that an employer was negligent in order to collect worker’s comp benefits.

 Take These Steps If You Are Injured at Work